retry51776/notes/psychology/nervous.md

 - Insular cortex
   - taste sensation

+> I like Carl Wernicke Brain Theroy that each lob process some aspects of object.
+There is NO SINGLE PLACE in brain store all meaning of a object.
+Meaning of object are distribute in many areas of brain.
+There is "a hub" that these aspects of object must grather in order to process & make decision.
+> > Consciousness is degrees that brain integrate different attributes.
+If only response by very few areas of brain, then the person is not very Consciousness.

 ## Mammal Brain
 > Decision Control, habbit formation, long term memory, and emotion.
 >